 [Smoky views to the west, but they produce some dreamy landscapes rather than completely ruining the view.
 The Drummond Icefield and Mount Drummond at left and Mount Hector and Molar Mountain at right with the Pipestone River Valley running out at center bottom. ++]

 [Looking over Cyclone Mountain (L) towards Richardson, Pika and Ptarmigan in the Skoki area and Mount Temple in the smoky haze at distant right.]

 [Lying NNE of Cataract are Snort (L) and Bleat (R) Peaks - both near or over 3100m.]

 [A telephoto down McConnell Creek leading towards obscure peaks such as Boar Station.]

-[Fish Lakes at lower right, almost out of the photo with Andromache rising over the unnamed peak in the foreground.]
+[Fish Lakes at lower right, almost out of the photo with Andromache rising over the unofficial "Minnow Peak" in the foreground.]

 [Deluc Peak is almost 3200m high.
 Icefall - at distant right of center - is even higher at over 3220m.]

 [An old register with few entries.
 First ascent in 1930, second in 1988!]